xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 **1.5 INSTALLATION**
-Executable file: gateserver(.exe) for complete server or gateserver_embedded(.exe) for sever without database
+_Executable file_: gateserver(.exe) for complete server or gateserver_embedded(.exe) for sever without database
-Configuration files: see 1.4 in the same folder as the executable
+_Configuration files_: see 1.4 in the same folder as the executable
-Resource folders:
+_Resource folders_: n/a

 **1.6 BUILD OPTION**
 The following tags can be used for specific build: